Why Identifier-related errors happen and how to fix them in the Google Merchant Center.

 To create the supplemental feed:

-4. Select Google Sheets as the way to set up your feed.
+- Select Google Sheets as the way to set up your feed

-5. Next, you will be prompted to create a Google sheet
+- Next, you will pe prompted to create a Google sheet

-And the second column will have identifier_exists with the desired value.
-In our case, it is YES.
+- And the second column will have identifier_exists with the desired value.
+Set it to YES

-Fetch the supplemental feed against the primary feed.
-The supplemental feed will overwrite the corresponding attributes in the primary feed, thus achieving our goal.
+- Fetch the supplemental feed to upload it to Merchant Center The data in the supplemental feed will overwrite the corresponding attributes in the primary feed, thus achieving our goal.

 Another example was the invalid value [gtin]error.